Hooks

 - Names the command it ran.

-- Fails with an actionable reason.
+- Fails with an actionable reason on stderr so Claude can adjust.

 - Stays scoped to the changed area.